determined-ai/determined/docs/model-dev-guide/api-guides/batch-processing/batch-process-api-ug.rst

 This is a flexible API that can be used for many different tasks, including batch (offline) inference.

-If you have some trained models in a :class:`~determined.experimental.checkpoint.Checkpoint` or a :class:`~determined.experimental.model.Model` with multiple :class:`~determined.experimental.model.ModelVersion` inside, you can associate the Trial with the :class:`~determined.experimental.checkpoint.Checkpoint` or :class:`~determined.experimental.model.ModelVersion` used in a given inference run to aggregate custom inference metrics.
+If you have some trained models in a :class:~determined.experimental.checkpoint.Checkpoint or a :class:~determined.experimental.model.Model with more than one :class:~determined.experimental.model.ModelVersion inside, you can associate the trial with the :class:~determined.experimental.checkpoint.Checkpoint or :class:~determined.experimental.model.ModelVersion used in a given inference run to aggregate custom inference metrics.

-We can then query those :class:`~determined.experimental.checkpoint.Checkpoint` or :class:`~determined.experimental.model.ModelVersion` objects using the Python SDK to see all metrics associated with them.
+You can then query those :class:~determined.experimental.checkpoint.Checkpoint or :class:~determined.experimental.model.ModelVersion objects using the :ref:Python SDK <python-sdk> to see all metrics associated with them.

 *******